insta-cash/dogecoin-tipping-bot/README.md

-## Dogecoin Tipping Bot for Discord
+## ICH Tipping Bot for Discord

-Allow you tip dogecoin in your discord chat.
+Allow you tip ich in your discord chat.

 ### Development